rooomba/image-interlacement/README.md

 Replace with paths to images you would like to interleave.

 **Image formats accepted:** `.jpg` `.png` `.bmp` (and more, but these are the only relevant ones to the usecase!)

+**Maximum image size:** 5000px * 5000px, please be careful when using images this large, could very easily cause large strain on your computer's system!
+If you're using only black and white images (as you would for structures) it is much less stressful on your system.
+But, when you're dealing with loom wide images on TC2s with more than 4-6 modules the sizes do get up there.

 ### A note on multiple (2+) image interleaveing: